CircuitSetup/Expandable-6-Channel-ESP32-Energy-Meter/README.md

 Similar to the above for measuring a second voltage, once JP12 and JP13 are severed, CT1-CT3 on the main board, and CT1-CT3 on the add-on board will be in phase with the 1st phase, CT3-CT4 on the main board with the 2nd phase, and CT3-CT4 on the add-on board with the 3rd phase.
 The transformers should be calibrated individually for greater accuracy.

+Alternately, you can use two add-on boards and assign one phase to each board.
+To do this, instead of severing JP12 and JP13, you cut both front-most pins (i.e. those which the ESP32 does *not* plug into) of the extension boards' connectors.
+Then connect each phase to one of the connectors.

+On 3-phase systems, a current meter that's connected to the wrong phase will always result in near-zero active power.

 ### **Setting Up Software**
 #### **EmonESP/EmonCMS**
 EmonESP is used to send energy meter data to a [local install of EmonCMS](https://github.com/emoncms/emoncms), or [emoncms.org](https://emoncms.org/).
 Data can also be sent to a MQTT broker through this.
 EmonCMS has Android and IOS apps.